SinfulZen/IMP/README.md

 </a>

 ### Terms Of Service
-Any content downloaded from Our site is to be used responsibly.
-We are not responsible for anything You do and any consequences that come from abusing the content We provide.
-[This section will be updated soon](https://github.com/SinfulZen/IMP-Rewrite).
+1. Any content on Our site is to be used resposibly.
+2. We are not responsible for what You do or any consequences that You encounter.
+3. It's not Our fault if Your PSN account gets suspended or banned.
+4. If requested by law enforcement to give over info then We have to (if it's important enough).
+5. If Anyone is abusing Our site or its features and content, report it.

 ### Disclaimer
 This repo may feature several licenses to ensure that all aspects of protection are covered.
-[This section will be updated soon](https://github.com/SinfulZen/IMP-Rewrite).
+To avoid any legal issues or implications, if You're not happy with Your content being on Our site, please get in contact and inform Us.
+We can discuss what to do next and come to a conclusion peacefully.